Xilinx/finn/docs/finn/nw_prep.rst

 Convert to HLS Layers
 =====================

-Pairs of binary XNORPopcountMatMul layers are converted to MatrixVectorActivation layers and following Multithreshold layers are absorbed into the Matrix-Vector-Activate-Unit (MVAU).
+In this step standard or custom layers are converted to HLS layers.
+HLS layers are layers that directly correspond to a finn-hlslib function call.
+For example pairs of binary XNORPopcountMatMul and MultiThreshold layers are converted to MatrixVectorActivation layers.
 The result is a model consisting of a mixture of HLS and non-HLS layers.
 For more details, see :py:mod:`finn.transformation.fpgadataflow.convert_to_hls_layers`.
-The MVAU can be implemented in two different modes, *const* and *decoupled*, see chapter :ref:`mem_mode`.
+The MatrixVectorActivation layer can be implemented in three different modes, *const*, *decoupled* (see chapter :ref:`mem_mode`) and *external*.

 Dataflow Partitioning
 =====================